The different types of knee pain in menopausal and post menopausal women and non-surgical treatment options

 An October 2019 study in the Journal of General Internal Medicine (1) was published by doctors at the San Francisco VA Health Care System and the University of California, San Francisco.
 In this paper, these doctors examined the problem of opioid abuse in middle age women vets.

 “Among midlife women Veterans with chronic pain, those with evidence of menopausal symptoms had increased odds of long-term opioids, high-dose long-term opioids, and long-term opioids co-prescribed with Central Nervous System depressants, independent of known demographic and clinical risk factors.”
-In other words, opioids prescribed without clearly knowing the impact of these post-menopausal service veterans.
+In other words, opioids are prescribed without clearly knowing the impact of these post-menopausal service veterans.

 “Although rates of opioid use and opioid-related mortality have risen dramatically among midlife women over the past two decades, drivers of increased risk in this vulnerable population had not been previously identified.”
 In other words, prescriptions are being given and there is no clear reason why except pain management beliefs.